Final report for GS19-211

 - I received IRB approval in June 2020 (#6598).

 - I used purposive sampling via recommendations to find producers to interview.
 I received producer recommendations from six agricultural organizations: Farm and Ranch Freedom Alliance (FARFA), Farmshare Austin, National Center for Appropriate Technology (NCAT), Ogallala Commons, Texas Center for Local Food, and the Texas Mexico Border Coalition, and received a total of 30 recommendations.
+Representatives from these organizations are listed as collaborators.

 - I randomly selected producers within each region (north, south, east, and west) in order to cover the state's diverse geography.
 Initially, more women agreed to be interviewed, so I purposefully recruited men mid-way through sampling.